Emma Petty Addams | Mormon Women for Ethical Government

 Hassan Ghiassi is the Founder of Aristotle's Cafe and has worked for over a decade to design a format that brings people together to have discussions that matter.
 He's made a major impact with over 300 facilitators trained globally, over 1,000 facilitated discussions in person and virtually, and he's even had the chance to sit down with over 10,000 people to talk about some of life's most important subjects.

-Ali has spent more than 20 years active in politics and campaigning.
+Ali Goldsworthy has spent more than 20 years active in politics and campaigning.
 A former Deputy Chair of the Liberal Democrat party in the UK she led a team that built a supporter base of millions of consumers, and ran her own public affairs agency.
 Ali is Vice Chair of the grant giving Joseph Rowntree Reform Trust.
+Ali also serves as President of Accord, a specialist consultancy focused on bridging polarized divides.
 After attending High School in the UK and Southern Indiana, Ali gained her undergraduate degree from the University of Bath and Charles University in Prague.
 In 2017 she was a Sloan Fellow at Stanford receiving the $20,000 Francis and Arjay Miller Prize for Social Innovation alongside her Masters.
 A frequent media pundit, Ali has written for the Telegraph, Independent, New Statesman and Financial Times.
 She has won numerous awards for her work including NGO Campaign of the Year, Integrated Campaign of the Year and been named one of PR Week’s 29 under 29.

-Kayla Harris is a Senior Communications Associate for Ballotpedia.
-Kayla Harris joined the staff in 2014.
-She helps with Ballotpedia's email products, social media, outreach, and webinars.
+Kayla Harris is the Marketing Director for Center for Growth and Opportunity at Utah State University.
+Kayla Harris joined the Ballotpedia staff in 2014 and served as Seniors Communication Asssociate.
+She helped with Ballotpedia's email products, social media, outreach, and webinars.
 Kayla was raised in Boise, Idaho, and holds a master's degree in Economics from Utah State University.
 Kayla loves to travel, hike, camp, and fish with her two dogs, and bike around downtown Salt Lake City.

 Shannon Wheatley Hartman | Interactivity Foundation